ponylang/rfcs/text/0000-cli-format.md

 # Summary

-Provide a standard command line argument syntax for Pony tools and other programs, and a corresponding package to be provided in the standard library.
+Provide a standard command line argument syntax for Pony tools and other programs, and a corresponding package named `cli` to be provided in the standard library.

 # Motivation